 - Offers an introductory overview of the Section 63 regulations of Scotland.

 - Receive a certificate on completion.

-*All products and services are non-refundable.
+Please be aware, once purchased all training products and services are non-refundable.